ess-dmsc/just-bin-it/README.md

 ```

 IMPORTANT NOTE: The Kafka topics for `config-topic`, `hb-topic` and `response-topic`
-must have only one partition.
+must be separate and all must have only one partition.

 ## How to run just-bin-it